Mucolipidosis II/III Plasma Screen

 |Clinical info||Mucolipidosis II (ML II), also known as I-Cell disease, and Mucolipidosis IIIA (ML IIIA), also known as Pseudo-Hurler Polydystrophy, are lysosomal storage disorders caused by a deficiency of N-acetylglucosamine-1-phosphotransferase (NAPT).
 ML II is associated with a more severe course including growth failure and failure to thrive, severe developmental delay, coarse facial features, skeletal anomalies and frequent upper respiratory infections.
 ML II is often lethal in childhood.
 ML IIIA is associated with a similar, but milder course with a wider spectrum of features and severity.
 In ML II and ML IIIA, lysosomal hydrolase enzymes are not properly targeted to the lysosome.
 Therefore, the enzyme activity of multiple lysosomal hydrolases is increased in plasma and other body fluids.|

-Enzyme activity can be measured in plasma or dried blood spots.
-For plasma, please send 5-10 ml of whole blood in a green top (sodium heparin) tube OR plasma can removed from spun down sample and sent frozen.
+Enzyme activity can be measured in plasma.
+Please send 5-10 ml of whole blood in a green top (sodium heparin) tube OR plasma can removed from spun down sample and sent frozen.

 |Turnaround time||10 days|